 Despite the government’s intention to “clean up” international education in Australia, we’re unsure how the proposed legislation will impact CRICOS RTOs.

-One of the positive steps to come out of the new legislation is increased regulation on education agents.
+One of the positive steps to come out of the new legislation is increased regulation of education agents.
 While the industry has often looked to agents for help with new enrolments, the proposed framework will protect students from unscrupulous behaviour.

 The Bill will likely be considered again by Parliament in August or September 2024.